psd-tools/pymaging-psd/README.rst

 The main issue tracker is at github: https://github.com/kmike/pymaging-psd/issues

 Feel free to submit ideas, bugs, pull requests (git or hg) or regular patches.

+Please note that pymaging-psd is a simple wrapper for `psd-tools`_ and does almost nothing: it just registers the image format and provides a distribute entry point.
+If something doesn't work, this is likely a bug in `psd-tools`_ (or maybe in Pymaging_) and should be reported to the appropriate bug tracker.